Weather Icon

 Montevallo Development Cooperative District (MDCD)

-Montevallo Development Cooperative District (MDCD) is a unique partnership between the City of Montevallo, Shelby County and University of Montevallo.
+The Montevallo Development Cooperative District (MDCD) is a partnership between the City of Montevallo, Shelby County and the University of Montevallo.
 The MDCD was created in 2012 under the Capital Improvement Cooperative Districts Section of the Alabama Code.
 The purpose of the District is to promote economic development, tourism, education, recreation, the arts, historic preservation, livability and healthy and active lifestyles in Montevallo.
-The district is to facilitate capital improvements by acquisition, construction, and installation throughout the City.
+The district facilitates capital improvements by acquisition, construction, renovation and development throughout the City.

 Meeting Times